hguo/ftk/README.md

 ##### MPI

 The FTK executable recognizes the option to use multiple processes if `mpiexec` is used.
-It is recommended to specify `--nthreads` to avoid over-subscribing resources if multiple processes are on the same computing node:
+It is recommended to carefully specify `--nthreads` to avoid over-subscribing resources if multiple processes are on the same computing node:

 ```bash
 $ mpiexec -n $NUM_PROCS ftk --nthreads $NUM_THREADS_PER_PROC ...